Mon 7 Oct 2024 (updated: Mon 7 Oct 2024 , 15:30 ) — 23 min

 • In the section of the draft code on religion and belief undue weight has been lent to the protection of “gender critical” beliefs with no detail on other political and philosophical beliefs that constitute a protected characteristic under the Equality Act 2010.

 As documented extensively in past TSN reporting, the EHRC has been the subject of a great deal of concern in recent years with respect to its relationship to anti-trans organisations, interventions in policy debate about gender recognition law and increasing bias against trans rights.
-In this context, it is our view that the proposed changes to the code of practice reflect institutional transphobia a lack of interest in enforcing trans people’s legal rights.
+In this context, it is our view that the proposed changes to the code of practice reflect institutional transphobia and a lack of interest in enforcing trans people’s legal rights.

 What is the Code of Practice?